ctongfei/hypermake/docs/src/tutorial/compose.md

 A task can take parameters, and yield outputs.
 ```shell
 url = "https://news.ycombinator.org"

 task download(url=$) -> (out="homepage.html"):
   wget $url -O $out
 ```

-!!! info inline end ""
-    Generally, when declaring a parameter whose default argument is a variable with the same name, one can omit the argument name by just writing `$`.
+ > Generally, when declaring a parameter whose default argument is a variable with the same name, one can omit the argument name by just writing `$`.

-Running the task `download` will download the homepage of the Hacker News.
+Running the task `download` will download the homepage of the [Hacker News](https://news.ycombinator.org).
 Note the parameter is declared as `url=$`:
 This is a shorthand for `url=$url`.

 This task creates a single output called `homepage.html`: You can find this file at `out/download/default` directory.